divvy511/rag-chatbot/README.md

 - Store and search them using **ChromaDB**
 - Retrieve relevant chunks and pass them to **Groq's LLaMA model**
 - Get **streaming AI responses** with **conversation memory**
-- Monitor a folder for new documents in real-time